Sourabhk20/vsd-hdp/README.md

 	Debug, we want to find the way how to perform a.out on the RISC-v compiler. spike
-  	1. luipc: load uppper immediate, bit 12 to 31 is filled with the contents mentioned in the instruction
+  	1. luipc: load uppper immediate, bit 12 to 31 is filled with the contents mentioned in the instruction stack , 16 dec, 10 hex subtarcted from the pointer